AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

       }
     }

-The first line here uses the ``aelf.csharp_state`` option to specify the name (full name) of the state class.
+In the first line, we use the ``aelf.csharp_state`` option to specify the full name of the state class.
-This means that the state of the contract should be defined in the ``GreeterContractState`` class under the ``AElf.Contracts.Greeter`` namespace.
+This indicates that the state of the contract should be defined in the ``GreeterContractState`` class under the ``AElf.Contracts.Greeter`` namespace.

 Next, an action method is defined: ``AddGreeters``.
-A contract method is defined by three parts: the method name, the input argument(s) type(s) and the output type.
-For example, ``AddGreeters`` requires that the input type is ``google.protobuf.StringValue`` that is used to specify that this method takes an argument and the output type will be ``google.protobuf.Empty``.
+A contract method is composed of three parts: the method name, the input argument type(s), and the output type.
+For instance, ``AddGreeters`` specifies that it requires a ``google.protobuf.StringValue`` input type, indicating that this method takes an argument, and the output type will be ``google.protobuf.Empty``.

-Then a view method is also defined in the service: ``GetGreeters``.
-The method is used only to query the contract state, and that has no side effect on the state.
-The definition of ``GetGreeters`` uses the aelf.is_view option to make it a view method.
+The service also defines a view method: ``GetGreeters``.
+This method is exclusively used to query the contract state and has no side effects on the state.
+The definition of ``GetGreeters`` uses the ``aelf.is_view`` option to designate it as a view method.

-A brief summary follows.
+To summarize:

-- use google.protobuf.Empty to specify that a method takes no arguments (import google/protobuf/empty.proto).
+- Use google.protobuf.Empty to specify that a method takes no arguments (import google/protobuf/empty.proto).
-- use google.protobuf.StringValue to use a string (import google/protobuf/wrappers.proto).
+- Use google.protobuf.StringValue to handle strings (import google/protobuf/wrappers.proto).
-- use the aelf.is_view option to create a view method (import aelf/options.proto).
+- Use the aelf.is_view option to create a view method (import aelf/options.proto).
-- use the aelf.csharp_state to specify the namespace of your contracts state (import aelf/options.proto).
+- Use the aelf.csharp_state option to specify the namespace of your contract's state (import aelf/options.proto)."

 Custom types
 ^^^^^^^^^^^^